 To make the agreement valid, the parties need to:

 - receive independent legal and financial advice; and

 - sign the agreement.

 There is an additional requirement for people in a de facto relationship, which is that they must be ordinarily resident in any of the following states when the financial agreement is made: New South Wales, Victoria, Queensland, South Australia, Tasmania, the Australian Capital Territory, the Northern Territory or Norfolk Island.

 Why should I bother?

 If the agreement is made before moving in together or getting married or during the relationship, it is usually because the parties want to clearly understand what will happen to their assets and finances if the relationship breaks down.

-If the agreement is made after the relationship, it is usually as an alternative to litigation.
-In these circumstances, parties want certainty and peace of mind and don’t want to have a Judge decide on their financial circumstance.
+If the agreement is made after the relationship, it is usually an alternative to litigation.
+In these circumstances, parties want certainty and peace of mind and don’t want a judge to decide on their financial circumstance.

 A financial agreement can also save you time and money instead of taking the matter to court.
 They can be less stressful and easier to manage than litigation by avoiding protracted negotiation and allowing you to get on with your life.

 Fourtree Lawyers can advise you whether you should have a financial agreement, your financial exposure without one and your options.
 If you are in a relationship, you should consider a financial agreement, and especially more so if you own property or other assets, or you are likely to receive an inheritance or have a good earning capacity.